partiql/partiql-docs/templates/0000-template.md

 Discuss prior art, both the good and the bad, in relation to this proposal.
 A few examples of what this can include are:

-- For specification proposals: Does this feature exist in SQL-92 or other SQL dialects?
+- For specification proposals: Does this feature exist in any ISO SQL standard or other SQL dialects?
 - For API changes: Do similar APIs exist in libraries such as Calcite?
 What are some details of the specific implementation?
 - Papers: Are there any published papers or great posts that discuss this?
 If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.